crazycapivara/imapy/README.md

 # imapy
-(Another) Python imap package on top of imaplib with the intention to keep things simple but flexible. therefor, searching and fetching is simplified but messages are more or less not parsed by default (they are returned as Message objects created by the python standard email module "email.message_from_string").
+(Another) Python imap package on top of imaplib with the intention to keep things simple but flexible.
+Therefor, searching and fetching is simplified but messages are more or less not parsed by default (they are returned as Message objects created by the python standard email module "email.message_from_string").
 ```Python
 uids, msgs = mbox["INBOX"](UNSEEN)